Official: Pipe-bomb suspect had hit list of targets

 CNN President Jeff Zucker says all mail to CNN has been screened offsite since last week, when a series of package bombs began appearing around the country.
 Among them were two apparent mail bombs sent to CNN.

-She represents the South Florida district where the former male stripper, pizza driver and strip club DJ lived in an old van covered with bumper stickers praising Trump, disparaging Democrats and CNN, and showing rifle crosshairs over liberals including Clinton, commentator Van Jones and filmmaker Michael Moore.
+She represents the South Florida district where the former male stripper, pizza driver and strip club DJ lived in an older van covered with bumper stickers praising Trump, disparaging Democrats and CNN and showing rifle crosshairs over liberals like Clinton and filmmaker Michael Moore.

-Sayoc was arrested Friday outside a South Florida auto parts store after investigators said they identified him through fingerprint and DNA evidence.
-He faces more than 50 years in prison if convicted on all charges.
-None of the bombs exploded and no one was injured.

 At Monday’s hearing, federal prosecutors said they will seek to keep Sayoc jailed until trial as a flight risk and a danger to the community.
 A judge set another hearing for Friday on whether to grant bail to Sayoc and to discuss when he will be sent from Miami to New York, where five federal charges were filed.

-“Right now, we know very, very, very little,” Aaronson said.
+“Right now, we know very, very, very little,” Aaronson said of the case.
 “We do not know all the evidence the government has.
 You have to keep in mind he has not been found guilty of anything.”

+Sayoc, shackled at the wrists and ankles and wearing a tan jail jumpsuit, said little at the hearing but at one point tearing up.
+Aaronson said he did not know what made Sayoc seem emotional but noted he is facing decades in prison if convicted.

-The FBI said it believes the package intended for CNN headquarters in Atlanta that was discovered Monday is similar to those that Sayoc is accused of sending.
+Although authorities did not immediately say who might be responsible for the most recent package to CNN, the FBI said it believes the package discovered Monday is similar to those that Sayoc is accused of sending.
 Law enforcement officials have said they believe the packages were staggered and more could be discovered.

 The New York Times said in a staff memo that it was notified by the FBI on Monday that one of its editors was on a list of potential targets of the mail-bomb suspect.
 Later that day, an envelope addressed to the editor raised concerns, but New York police determined that it was a false alarm.
 The editor was not identified.